tamim00077/Offline-Oracle/README.md

 # Offline Oracle

 An interactive web application to summarize and query PDF documents using locally-run Large Language Models (LLMs).
-This project is designed for privacy, as all processing happens entirely on your own machine.
+This project is designed for privacy, as everything happens entirely on your own machine.

 ![Application Screenshot](screenshot.png)
 ## Features